zxisatree/watchlite/README.md

 To log in via OAuth, click the OAuth button in the top left.
 After you log in for the first time, you can use the Refresh OAuth Token button to request a new valid OAuth token.
 Check the status of your OAuth token on the home page `/`.

+## Privacy

+For Google API's OAuth scopes, "https://www.googleapis.com/auth/youtube.readonly" is required to view your playlists and subscriptions, and "https://www.googleapis.com/auth/youtube.force-ssl" is required to retrieve comments.